 10. Irfan View – Best photo viewer for Windows 11

-The Windows Photos app has come a long way, but it is still comparatively slow when loading pictures.
+The Windows Photos app has come a long way but is still comparatively slow when loading pictures.
 Also, the editing options are quite limited, making it cumbersome for a few users.
 The Irfan view is an excellent alternative to the standard Photos app.

 Unlike the default app, the images here load in no time.
 The editing options are also excellent, plus it can convert media files, which is a bonus.
 You should definitely try it out for yourself sometime.